 Have you ever been told you snore?
 It’s possible you may have sleep apnea, a condition where throughout sleep, there are brief periods when breathing stops.
 Most people are unaware of it, but it can cause snoring, fatigue, and weight gain.
 Smoking and alcohol consumption make it worse.
 See your doctor to rule out the condition.
 You’ll likely undergo a sleep study and your doctor may prescribe a CPAP device, which helps open airways while you’re sleeping.

 7. Food Allergies

-If you feel sluggish or sleepy after eating certain foods, it could be a food intolerance.
+Some folks have food intolerances.
+If you feel sluggish or sleepy after eating certain foods, it’s possible it’s related to an allergy.
 An elimination diet will help pin-point the culprit by removing the suspected food from your diet and monitoring energy levels.
 After several days, reintroduce the food.
 If fatigue returns, bingo!
 Talk with your doctor for tips on an elimination diet.